What will you find in this Research Guide?

-Due to the COVID-19 pandemic, the Board of Law Examiners of the State of North Carolina continues to provide updates related to the administration of the July 2020 North Carolina bar examination.
+Due to the COVID-19 pandemic, the Board of Law Examiners of the State of North Carolina continues to provide updates related to the remote administration of the February 2021 North Carolina bar examination.
 Please monitor their website closely, available via this link.
-Any questions about the July 2020 North Carolina bar examination should be directed to Professor O.J.
-Salinas, who can be reached via email at email@example.com.
+Any questions about the February 2021 North Carolina bar examination should be directed to Dean John Kasprzak (email@example.com) or Professor O.J.
+Salinas (firstname.lastname@example.org).

 National Conference of Bar Examiners Resources

 The National Conference of Bar Examiners is a not-for-profit corporation founded in 1931.
 It coordinates the Uniform Bar Examination (UBE) and develops the Multistate Professional Responsibility Examination (MPRE).
 The NCBE website provides access to helpful summaries of bar admission information for specific jurisdictions and provides contact information for state bar admission agencies.
 If you are planning to take the bar in a state other than North Carolina, this can be a useful resource for basic information about other states' bar examination procedures.

 Use this link to find contact information for the various state bar admission agencies.
 The NCBE provides the physical address, phone number, and website link for each agency.
 This search feature also provides basic information about each state's bar exam process, but you should always confirm any information obtained from secondary sources with the state bar admission agency directly.